Anatomy & Background

 - Weakness that makes it difficult to get out of a chair, squat, kneel, or climb stairs;

-- Cracking, grinding, crunching or joint noises called “crepitus” that occurs when moving the hip.
+- Cracking, grinding, crunching, or joint noises called “crepitus” that occur when moving the hip.

 Treatment of hip arthritis at our pain treatment clinic in New Jersey depends on the severity of the condition.
-Some important guidelines should be followed at the beginning of such a condition.
+You should follow some important guidelines at the beginning of such a condition.
 Treatment options include: